To buy or not to buy from overseas ?

 Time for consideration and claim (II)

-In Europe, the law also grants to you a time for consideration of 7 days for any purchase made online and 14 days for contracts concluded by door-to-door salesmen.
+In Europe, since July 2014 the law grants you a time for consideration of 14 days (it was of 7 days before) for any purchase made online, during a fair or contracts concluded by door-to-door salesmen.
+Some supermarkets (e.g. Saturn) also offer a time for consideration of 15 days.

-If unfortunately during this time the product is defect, warn immediately the seller by phone or email.
-The request is admissible only at the condition that the product is new and has never be used (excepted the first time to discover the problem), and that the breakdown is not ascribable to a bad handling from the customer or a use proscribed and documented in the user manual.
+If the product is defect you must inform immediately the vendor.
+The request is admissible only at the condition that the product is new and has never be used (except the first time to discover the problem), and that the breakdown is not ascribable to a bad handling from the customer or a use proscribed and documented in the user manual.

-During this 7-day time the law obliges the seller to refund you the product without conditions.
-But if you bought a defective product, contact immediately the seller.
-It will be exchanged if it cannot be repaired.
+The vendor will exchange the product if this latter cannot be repaired.
 In this particular case as in the general case where you exceeded the consideration time, you fall in the usual after-sale procedure, the warranty drawing its effects immediately.

-The contract that you sign with a foreign company respects the rules edicted between buyer and seller as described in the terms and sale conditions, reason for which you must always peruse them, all the more "small characters" !
-These texts inform you about transport conditions, charges, insurance, delay, claim, etc. Legally, if you and the seller are agree, nothing prevent you to submit any litigation to the law of a third country.
+These legal texts inform you about transport conditions, charges, insurance, delay, claim, etc. Legally, if you and the seller are agree, nothing prevent you to submit any litigation to the law of a third country.
 At last, about litigations and what court will be in charge of this file, it is also written in the sale conditions.

-And what about Amazon, to take a famous reseller ?
-If you do a mistake (e.g. you ordered the wrong CD or book, etc) you have to respect their sale conditions.
-Even if the company is established in your country, it can edict sale conditions protecting better the customer than the legal conditions that are e.g. limited to a consideration time of 7 days.
+And what about Amazon, to take a renowned reseller ?
+If you do a mistake (e.g. you ordered the wrong book, etc) you have to respect their sale conditions.
+Even if the company is established in your country, it can edict sale conditions protecting better the customer than the legal conditions that are e.g. limited to a consideration time of 14 days.

 To Amazon there are two possibilities :

-- Either you purchased a new item.
+- Either you purchased a new or second hand item sold by Amazon.
 You can cancel the order if it is not sent yet.
-Otherwise you have 30 days from receipt to return the product in following Amazon policies.
+Otherwise you have 30 days from receipt to return the product in following Amazon policies (specially to use a bar code they provide you online) and their conditions of use.
 A small commission will be credited in the vicinity on your account.

-- Either you purchased a second-hand item.
-In this case, you work with a seller independent.
-Amazon is not concerned by the sale nor responsible of the seller.
+- Or you purchased a second-hand to an independent seller.
+In this case Amazon is not concerned by the sale nor responsible of the seller.
 You have the opportunity to cancel the order by sending an email directly to the seller.
 At some occasions (e.g. during weekends) he will not answer you before 2 or 3 days.
 But usually your order will be cancelled at no charge if it was not processed yet.
 If the item is already shipped, you can get a refund.

 In case of litigation with a seller, do keep all your documents (mail, order, invoice, account notice, etc).
 In case of double invoicing, the law (in Europe at least) give you 70 days to stop a cheque to your bank.
 In this case do inform immediately the seller by phone or email then by registered mail and demand explanations, and a correction for fear of legal proceeding.

 If the material failed to work after this consideration time, if it is expensive you must require from the seller a written engagment on the delay of repair.
 Beyond the deadline you will have this way the possibility to get an appeal in justice against him.
-In all cases, if there is harm, do contact a consumers defense association to explain your case (or a legal protection association like ARAG who has representatives worldwide or even directly a lawyer).
+In all cases, if there is harm, do contact a consumers defense association to explain your case.

 Voilΰ in a few words the "small snags" to which you can facing.